eajupi/spaziergaeng/README.md

 ## Project Shadows Bane
 *Shadows Bane* is a turn-based Dark Fantasy game where the player controls light creatures to fight dark shadow beings.
 This game is the result of our university course *Game Project*.

 In the development process, the theme **"Living Light"** had to be integrated into the game, along with a new technology.
-The implementation of the theme will be discussed in the section "The game", while the chosen technology in our case is AI-based control through natural language input (NLP).
+The implementation of the theme will be discussed in the section [The game](#game), while the chosen technology in our case is AI-based control through natural language input (NLP).

 Since the game is still under development, there is currently only a demo version with 2-3 battles, including a boss fight and a tutorial.
 More features and additional battles will be added as the development progresses.